Svish/hyperic-sonicmq-plugin/README.md

 Usage
 ---

+1. Either download jar from releases or build from source with `mvn package`
 1. Install the plugin via the Plugin Manager
 1. Go to the platform which should monitor the domain
 1. Open Tools Menu -> New Server